watrgoat/Stock-Analysis/README.md

-# DataSci
+# Stocks
-All of my data science testing
+Collection of different ways to analyze stocks